openmc-dev/openmc/docs/source/quickinstall.rst

 ---------------------------------------

 To build OpenMC from source, several :ref:`prerequisites <prerequisites>` are needed.
-If you are Ubuntu 15.04 or higher, all prerequisites can be installed directly from the package manager.
+If you are using Ubuntu 15.04 or higher, all prerequisites can be installed directly from the package manager.

 .. code-block:: sh